The Defense Analysis Department is pleased to introduce some of its distinguished graduates.

 Rear Adm.
 Howe is a native of Jacksonville, Fla.
 He was commissioned in 1984 following his graduation from the United States Naval Academy.

 General Kingsley received his commission through the Officer Training School in 1984.
 He has held positions at the Air Staff, Joint Special Operations Command and Joint Staff.
-He previously commanded the 20th Special Operations Squadron, Hurlburt Field, Fla., and the Aviation Tactics Evaluation Group, Fort Bragg, N.C.
+He previously commanded the 20th Special Operation Squadron, Hurlburt Field, Fla., Aviation Tactics Evaluation Group, Fort Bragg, N.C, the Air Force Inspection Agency, Kirtland AFB, N.M., and the 23rd Air Force, Hurlburt Field, Fla.
 He is a command pilot with more than 3,200 flying hours, primarily in MH-53J/M, HH-3 and UH-1.
-Prior to assuming his current position, he was the Commander, Twenty-third Air Force, and the Director of Operations for Air Force Special Operations Command, Hurlburt Field, Florida.
+Prior to assuming his current position, he was the Director, International Security Assistance Force/Non- Security Ministries Ministerial Advisory Group, Kabul, Afghanistan.